ewencedr/particle_fm/README.md

   - Lightning DataModule for easy exchange of datasets
   - Preprocessing and postprocessing of data
   - Evaluation during training and after training with comet and wandb
-  - Many settings for trainings (e.g. conditioning on selected features, training separately on dijets, on both dijety, on the whole event, etc.)
+  - Many settings for trainings (e.g. conditioning on selected features, training separately on dijets, on both dijets, on the whole event, etc.)

 - <b>Download and Preprocessing</b>
   Can be downloaded from [Zenodo](https://zenodo.org/records/6466204).
 The `events_anomalydetection_v2.h5` is the file needed as it contains all the particles from an event.
-Before using, the events need to be clustered and brought into point cloud format.
+Before use, the events need to be clustered and brought into point cloud format.
 This preprocessing can be done with this [Code](https://github.com/ewencedr/FastJet-LHCO).
   The `events_anomalydetection_v2.h5` and the preprocessed data should be saved under `your_spedata_folder_specified_in_env/lhco`

 </details>